"Tim" the Curry Guy

 As a voice actor, Curry has worked with companies like Smirnoff, Cravendale, and Paramount Network.

 Music [ edit ]

 Besides his contributions to soundtrack albums, Curry has also found success as a solo performer.
 As a young boy, Curry studied classical singing.
 Jazz singers like Billie Holiday and Louis Armstrong were among his early musical inspirations, and as a teen he was a huge fan of the Beatles and the Rolling Stones.
 Curry's first solo album, Read My Lips, was released by A&M Records that same year, 1978.
 The album included a wide variety of songs (mostly covers) sung in a number of different styles.
-The album features several notable songs, including a reggae cover of the Beatles' "I Will," a cover of "Wake Nicodemus" that features the Pipes and Drums of the 48th Highlanders of Canada, and a bar-room ballad, "Alan," written by Canadian singer-songwriter Tony Kosinec.
+The album's highlights include a reggae cover of the Beatles' "I Will," a version of "Wake Nicodemus" featuring the Pipes and Drums of the 48th Highlanders of Canada, and a bar-room ballad, "Alan," written by Canadian singer-songwriter Tony Kosinec.
 In 1979, he had a smash hit with "I do the Rock."

 Curry's second and most commercially successful album, Fearless, was released the year after.
 Rockier than Read My Lips, the album mainly consisted of originals rather than covers.
 The album featured "I Do the Rock" and "Paradise Garage," Curry's only songs to reach number one in the US.